 1.3.1.
-Test objects

-The test objects were modeled after ones used by Hanna and Meltzoff (1993).
+Test objects-The test objects were modeled after ones used by Hanna and Meltzoff (1993).
 One was a buzzer box with a wooden stick presented by its side.
 The target act was to use the stick to press a recessed button on top of the box, activating the buzzer.
 The second was a dumbbell-shaped object made of two wooden cubes with plastic tubing attached; one tube fit inside the other.
 The target act was to pull outward so that the object came apart, producing a popping sound.
 The third was a plastic cup with a strand of beads.
 The target act was to pick up the beads and drop them into the cup, producing a rattling sound as they hit the bottom.

 1.3.2.
-Emotional stimuli

-The Emoter (an unfamiliar female adult) engaged in an emotional interchange with the Experimenter (a familiarized female adult).
+Emotional stimuli-The Emoter (an unfamiliar female adult) engaged in an emotional interchange with the Experimenter (a familiarized female adult).
 The Experimenter's facial and vocal expressions were always neutral.

-In the four Anger groups, the Emoter's angry facial expression was based on Ekman and Friesen's (1975) description.
+In the four Anger groups, the Emoter's angry facial expression followed that used by Ekman and Friesen (1975).
 Her tone of voice was angry and her words were congruent, but the emotion words were intentionally selected to be too difficult for 15-month-olds to understand (Fenson et al., 1993); thus the assumption was that infants would use prosody as the relevant vocal cue for anger.
 An example of an Anger interchange between the Emoter and Experimenter is as follows: (a) Emoter (angry tone of voice) - "That's aggravating!
 That's so annoying!" (b) Experimenter (neutral voice) - "Oh, I thought it was really interesting." (c) Emoter (angry voice) - "Well, that's just your opinion.
 It's aggravating!"

 In the Control group, the Emoter displayed a relatively neutral expression instead of an angry one (or any other emotions).
-The Emoter's mouth was relaxed, her forehead was smooth, there was minimal facial movement, and she spoke in a matter-of-fact fashion.
+The Emoters's mouth was relaxed, her forehead was smooth, there was minimal facial movement, and she spoke in a matter-of-fact fashion.
 The structure of the Control interchange was similar to the Anger one in terms of number of syllables and the overall flow of events, but the affect was not angry but rather neutral-attentive, e.g., (a) Emoter (neutral voice) - "That's entertaining.
-That's so enticing." (b) Experimenter (neutral voice) - "Oh, I thought it might have been too distracting." (c)
+That's so enticing." (b) Experimenter (neutral voice) - "Oh, I thought it might have been too distracting." (c) Emoter (neutral voice) - "Well, you could be right.
+But it is entertaining."
+(See Repacholi and Meltzoff, 2007, for the complete scripts for both Anger and Control interchanges.